projectNEWM/newm-aipoph/aipoph/README.md

 ## Implementation Strategy

 There are many pieces to this puzzle.
+Each existing to fulfill a purpose within the ecosystem of the contracts.

 ### Genesis Contract